ContainerSolutions/runbooks/content/posts/kubernetes/create-container-error.md

 It generally implies some kind of issue with the container runtime, but can also indicate a problem starting up the container, such as the command not existing.

+This symptom can also lead to CrashLoopBackOff errors, so it may be worth looking at [that runbook]({{< relref "crashloopbackoff.md" >}}) if this one does not resolve your issue.

 ## Check RunBook Match {#check-runbook-match}

 When running a `kubectl get pods` command, you will see a line like this in the output for your pod: